ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

   - **Edge points**: Points along path segments
 - Caches snap points for performance optimization
 - Renders subtle crosses at all snap points (configurable)
+- Renders subtle crosses at all snap points (configurable)

+> See the [Snap Point Utilities](../../utilities/snap-point-utils) documentation for function references and implementation details.
+  - Uses `SnapPointsCache` to pre-compute and cache high-priority snap points (anchors, midpoints, BBox corners/center and intersections)
+  - **Edge snapping** (closest point on path segments) is computed on-demand per cursor position and checked only if no higher-priority snap point is found within the threshold

 ### 2. Measurement Interaction
 During measurement: